 The problem is, most firms that design or fabricate weldments typically have no one on their staff with a welding engineering degree to establish and specify welding requirements.
 This limits their ability to answer welding questions, prevent and solve welding problems, and interpret and apply the welding and fabrication requirements in applicable welding codes, standards and specification, which can be especially challenging to the layman user or specifier.
 The firms therefore mistakenly rely too heavily on welding inspection, often as an afterthought to control and improve welding quality.
 You cannot inspect in welding quality.
 Welding inspection is necessary but it's not enough, because even when welding inspection is done correctly, it typically occurs after the weldment has already been designed or built.
 Therefore welding quality or lack of welding quality has already been designed or built-in the weldment.
 Therefore welding inspection can only confirm or verify the welding quality that's already there, good or bad.
 To ensure good welding quality, you must first design in welding quality before you can build in welding quality.
 Welding quality must become inherent in the design, procurement and fabrication process by avoiding mistakes.
 Neither can welding inspection be substituted for welding engineering.
 The welding inspection function does not establish welding requirements.
 The welding engineering function does.
 The role of welding inspection is to confirm or verify that the welding requirements established and specified by welding engineering is implemented without making mistakes.
 One welding mistake can cost millions.
 Three cases in point: (1) The attempts of some engineers and designers to specify SA 335, Grade P91, 9Cr-1Mo-V steel pipe, because of its long term high temperature properties.
 And as a result having the material fail prematurely in service due to improper fabrication, welding, and heat treating procedures.
 (2) The improper weld joint, and weld, causing the cracked pipe weld, gas leak, explosion, and fire in San Bruno, California, resulting in several deaths and extensive property damage.
 (3) The weld cracking problem on the new San Francisco-Oakland Bay Bridge.
 Typical mistakes leading to these types of problems include:

-The firm performs or provides assistance with welding activities, answers technical questions and advise designers, engineers, fabrication and quality personnel on matters of welding during the design, procurement, and fabrication phase needed to design and build in welding quality, by avoiding mistakes, and thereby ensure weldments are suitable for the intended purpose.
+The firm performs or provides assistance with welding activities, establishes and specifies welding requirements, answers technical questions and advise designers, engineers, fabrication and quality personnel on matters of welding during the design, procurement, and fabrication phase needed to design and build in welding quality, by avoiding mistakes, and thereby ensure weldments are suitable for the intended purpose.
 This service can also be provided to your contractors, subcontractors, vendors or suppliers.

 $ It's most costly to correct mistakes found in the finished weldment.